Nadia Murad, from ISIS sex slave to global human rights campaigner

-Nadia Murad, joint winner of the 2018 Nobel Peace Prize 2018, is a Yazidi human rights activist and survivor of sexual slavery at the hands of ISIS in Iraq.
+Nadia Murad, joint winner of the 2018 Nobel Peace Prize, is a Yazidi human rights activist and survivor of sexual slavery at the hands of ISIS in Iraq.

 She has used her traumatic experience -- kidnapped, enslaved and raped by ISIS fighters in Mosul in 2014 -- to become an advocate for the Yazidi minority in Iraq and for the wider issues of refugees' and women's rights.